wondergrandma/BDS_DATABASE/README.md

 Sign up window with pwd authentication --

-User role and new schema --
+User role and new schema -- DONE

 CRUD -- DONE